John B. Van Meter: Dean and acting president of Goucher

-In 1910, the Women's College of Baltimore was renamed to Goucher College, in honor of co-founder John Goucher.
-In 1911, Goucher's third president, Eugene Allan Noble, stepped down.
-Van Meter, who was then the dean, was asked by the board of trustees to serve as acting president while they searched for a permanent replacement.
-Van Meter held the position of acting president from 1911 to 1913, during which time financial difficulties, namely persistent annual deficits and growing debt, threatened the survival of the school.
-With support from nearby educational institutions and associates and alumni of the college, the college completed a $1-million fundraising campaign, which was enough to sustain it.
+In 1910, the Women’s College of Baltimore was renamed Goucher College in honor of co-founder John Goucher.
+In 1911, Goucher’s third president, Eugene Allan Noble, stepped down.
+Van Meter, then serving as dean, was asked by the board of trustees to serve as acting president while they searched for a permanent replacement.
+He held the position from 1911 to 1913, a period during which financial difficulties—including persistent annual deficits and growing debt—threatened the college’s survival.
+With support from nearby educational institutions, as well as from the college’s associates and alumni, Goucher completed a $1-million fundraising campaign, which proved sufficient to sustain the school.
 Van Meter reassumed his position as dean when the administration named William Westley Guth as the college's fourth president.
 Van Meter also remained on the faculty as a professor of English and biblical studies.
 Van Meter stepped down from his position as dean at Goucher in 1914, and in 1920 he was awarded an honorary doctorate by the school.